Amy Dunne

-Amy Elliott Dunne is a fictional character created by Gillian Flynn in her 2012 novel Gone Girl.
+Amy Dunne (née Wexford Elliott) is a fictional character created by Gillian Flynn in her 2012 novel Gone Girl.
 She is portrayed by English actress Rosamund Pike in the 2014 film adaptation of the same name.
-Described as "cold", "savvy" and "snobbish", Amy is a writer and diarist involved in a struggling marriage with her professor husband Nick.
-After learning Nick cheated with another woman, Amy orchestrates her disappearance to get Nick arrested.
+Described as "cold", "savvy" and "snobbish", Amy is a writer and diarist involved in a struggling marriage with her husband Nick Dunne.
+After learning that Nick has cheated on her with one of his students, Amy stages her own elaborate disappearance to have Nick arrested and executed for her murder.

 Pike was cast as Amy after director David Fincher had seen her in multiple films but couldn't get a sense of who she was, a quality he felt was important to the character.
 While the character has received mixed reactions, Pike's performance received critical acclaim, which earned her multiple awards, including an Academy Award nomination for Best Actress in 2015.

 Appearances

 Amy Dunne appears in the 2012 novel Gone Girl and its 2014 film adaption.
-After years of a frustrating marriage to her husband Nick, Amy discovers that he is cheating on her with a younger woman.
-As revenge, Amy fakes her disappearance and conjures an elaborate plan to make it seem as if she was pregnant and Nick violently murdered her.
-On the morning of her disappearance, Amy drained and splattered her own blood across the kitchen and then cleaned it haphazardly.
+After years of a frustrating marriage to her husband Nick, Amy discovers that he is cheating on her with Andie, a student of his.
+As revenge, Amy stages her disappearance and concocts an elaborate plan; faking a pregnancy and draining her own blood to smear on the floor of their house before haphazardly cleaning it, suggesting Nick violently murdered her.

 Her original plan was to drown herself after Nick's arrest and have her body found to ensure his death sentence.
 She is robbed while on the run and turns to her wealthy ex-boyfriend Desi Collings, against whom Amy had earlier filed a restraining order.
 He lets her stay with him, but Amy has regrets about framing Nick after seeing him plead for her return in a televised interview.
-After watching Nick's interview, she rekindles her attraction to him and spends weeks crafting her escape story.
+After watching Nick's interview, she rekindles her attraction to him and spends weeks crafting an escape story from Desi.

 Using lakehouse surveillance cameras and self-inflicted injuries, she makes it appear that Desi kidnapped and raped her.
 She then seduces Desi, slits his throat during sex, and returns home covered in his blood, thus clearing Nick of suspicion.
 The FBI believes Amy's story, but she tells Nick everything that happened.
 A televised interview takes place in their home seven weeks later.
 Anticipating Nick's intention to leave her and publicly expose her story, Amy reveals her pregnancy minutes before the interview, having inseminated herself with Nick's sperm from a fertility clinic.
-Nick reacts violently at first but feels responsible for the child and ultimately decides to stay with Amy.
+Nick reacts violently at first, but feels responsible for the child and ultimately decides to stay with Amy.